The young man was all cried out.

 But his coach dragged him out of his despair and back to campus, and Dwayne Johnson dug deep and found the courage to turn his situation around.
-He ended up being part of the national championship-winning team and played in the Cotton Bowl and the Orange Bowl.
-Most importantly, he graduated with his degree in criminology and physiology.
+He became part of the national championship-winning team and played in the Cotton Bowl and the Orange Bowl.
+But, most importantly, he graduated with his degree in criminology and physiology.

-He went on to an outstanding career as a professional wrestler and pivoted to become one of the biggest box office draws in Hollywood.
+He went on to an outstanding career as a professional wrestler and pivoted to become one of Hollywood’s most prominent box office draws.

 His path to success has been littered with highs and lows, and Johnson struggled through setbacks and depression.
-It takes moxie to hit rock bottom and come back stronger than ever, and Dwayne “The Rock” Johnson has it.
+But it takes moxie to hit rock bottom and come back stronger than ever, and Dwayne, “The Rock” Johnson, has it.

 Moxie puts in the work.

 Ask anyone who has ever worked with him, and they will quickly tell you the key to Johnson’s success is his legendary work ethic.
-Decades into his career and as he closes in on the age of 47, he still rises at 4 a.m. daily to start his day in the gym and is typically onset or otherwise working for twelve or more hours a day.
+Decades into his career, and as he closes in at the age of 47, he still rises at 4 a.m. daily to start his day in the gym and is typically onset or otherwise working for twelve or more hours a day.

 It takes moxie to encourage others, and Johnson has it.

-Johnson didn’t make the NFL after college, but he did land a spot on a competitive Canadian league team.
-He chased his dream north, only to be beset once again by injuries and other challenges.
+Johnson didn’t make the NFL, but he did land a spot on a competitive Canadian league team.
+He chased his dream north, only to be beset by injuries and another challenge once again.
 He struggled to get by, crashing on a discarded mattress on the floor of a two-bedroom apartment he shared with two other players.

 When he was finally cut from the team, he had to turn to his parents for help.
 It was another low point.

 Johnson had an unusual choice before him.
 He happened to be from a long line of professional wrestlers, including his grandfather, father, uncles, and cousins.
 It wasn’t a glamorous existence.
 His father, Rocky Johnson, had bounced around the country for years scraping together a meager existence for the family.
-But the scene was changing, and wrestling had blossomed into major entertainment.
-Should he take a chance on professional wrestling?
+But the scene was changing, and wrestling had blossomed into significant entertainment.
+So should he take a chance on professional wrestling?

 His father tried desperately to dissuade him from wrestling.
-He was convinced it would be a huge mistake and would ruin any chance at football.
+He was convinced it would be a colossal mistake and ruin any chance at football.
 But Johnson persisted and convinced his father to show him the ropes.
-His father conceded and began coaching Johnson.
+Then, finally, his father conceded and began coaching Johnson.

-Going into the family business turned out to be one of the best decisions Johnson ever made.
+Going into the family business turned out to be one of Johnson’s best decisions ever made.

-He became a wildly successful professional wrestler known as The Rock and built on that foundation to launch a rich, successful and varied career as an entertainer.
+He became a wildly successful professional wrestler known as The Rock and built on that foundation to launch a wealthy, successful, and varied career as an entertainer.

-It takes moxie to let go of one dream and pursue another, and Johnson has it.
+It takes grit to let go of one dream and pursue another, and Johnson has it.